nicholas-fedor/Homelab/Notes.md

 I am eager to find a more permanent solution, such as converting my TrueNAS server to another Proxmox node with TrueNAS virtualized instead of running it on bare metal.

+## Internal and External Networks

+When setting up applications that require additional containers to run backend services, such as storage or caching, it is common to utilize a separate network.
+As this is an internal network, when configuring via Docker Compose, it's important to set the `External` option to `false` under the `Network` top-level element.